-His family also helped MFDC through his Automatic Music Company run by Edward and Maria Elena, Azteca Foods owned by Arthur R. and Carmen, founder of Alivio Medical Center.
+His family also helped MFDC through his Automatic Music Company run by Edward and Maria Elena, Azteca Foods owned by Arthur R. Carmen, founder of Alivio Medical Center also helped.

-The West Side Technical Institute, 2800 S. Western Ave. is named in his, Shirley's and their family's honor.
-This is his obituary and brief history
+The West Side Technical Institute, 2800 S. Western Ave. is named in his, Shirley's and their family's honour.

 Arthur R. and Joanne Velasquez have contributed regularly from Azteca Foods

 and briefly through the Chicago Community Trust Foundation

 In 1989 Carmen Velazquez and Dr. Ann Garcelon, a colleague of Ms. Velásquez who was affiliated with Mercy Medical Center, founded Alivio Medical Center to provide free medical service to the underserved Latino population.

 The professionalism of the presentations grew with the addition of live musical accompaniment provided by Mariachi Guadalajara of Tony Partida (later named Real Guadalajara of Nicolas Diaz), estudiantina Cuerdas Clasicas of Rodolfo Hernandez, Trio los Duques of Jorge Jasso and Banda Los Horoscopos.
 Other mariachi bands used were Tequila, Los Palmeros, Perla de Mexico, Ameca and Angeles de Puebla.